 It’s no secret that establishing a solid morning routine can be incredibly beneficial.
 Not only can it help us reduce mental fatigue but, if done right, it also sets us up for a productive and successful day ahead.
 For those of us working from home, it can sometimes be difficult to set a routine – especially when no one is pressuring us to get out of bed!
-Without a routine, people often find themselves feeling lost or sometimes even more stressed from work.
+Without a routine, people often find themselves feeling lost or sometimes even more stressed from work, even with the flexible working hours.
 That is why we’ve come up with 5 simple habits to help you establish a morning routine for a stress-free, productive day of working from home.

 1. Wake up at the Same Time Every Morning

-One of the greatest perks of working from home is the flexibility to set your own schedule.
+One of the greatest perks of working from home is the flexible working hours.
 While it may be tempting to sleep in past noon, especially after a late night, research has found that waking up at the same time every day improves overall sleep quality and helps you stay focused for longer periods of time.
 Just make sure that once you’ve committed to a wake-up time, you don’t end up hitting snooze and staying in bed for an extra hour!

 2. Avoid Social Media Until your Workday Begins

 It’s all too easy to pick up your phone as soon as roll out of bed.
 In fact, scrolling through your Facebook feed or checking your texts has become the equivalent of reading the morning newspaper.
 Many of us already spend a lot of time using a screen for work, so it’s incredibly important to give your brain a tech cleanse in the morning, even if just for a few minutes.
 Your emails, texts, likes, and comments will still be there after you’ve had time to connect with yourself.
 Social can wait.